llambiel/letsecureme/post.md

 * 443 (HTTPS)
 * ICMP ping (not mandatory but convenient)

-On Exoscale you mange firewalls through the interface with what they call *Security Groups*.
+On Exoscale firewalls are managed through the interface with what is called *Security Groups*.
 By default all incoming traffic is denied and all outgoing traffic is allowed.
-In the detail of your machine you should see it's affected by the "default" Security Group.
+In the detail of your machine you should see it has been registered in the "default" Security Group.
 You need to modify the "default" group with the mentioned rules.
 On other cloud providers you may have a similar system or you may have to install your own firewall software.
 A good and simple choice on Ubuntu would be [UFW](https://help.ubuntu.com/community/UFW).

 ![alt text](static/images/firewall1.png "Firewall rules")

 Another recommended step to harden your machine is to administer it via SSH and keypairs authentication only.
-Most cloud providers give you this option now days.
+Most cloud providers give you this option nowadays.
 You should already have your key deployed on Exoscale if you've followed along, but if you didn't or if your cloud provider doesn't offer you a similar workflow, it's time to upload your key.
-This tutorial won't go into details about that, as said it assumes you know at least a bit about that stuff, this is just a reminder on how much this is important.
+This tutorial won't go into details about that, and assumes you are familiar with this.

 You can now login via SSH using the _ubuntu_ user.